 The lillikoi or passion fruit is arguably one of the most favorite types of juices in the Aloha State.
 Local people often use it as a key ingredient in many dessert recipes.
 Additionally, some even use lilikoi in syrups, sauces, jellies and jams.
 As in the case with guavas, the lilikoi fruit has an abundance of small seeds.
 So it’s often better to consume it in juice or preserved forms.

 Most eat papaya in salads, as a side to main courses or by itself seasoned with fresh lime juice.
 This fruit also has medicinal values that aid in digestion.
 Some even use it as a topical ointment for rashes and burns.

 The starfruit or carambola has a distinctly unique star shaped figure.
 The meat of the starfruit contains vitamin C, potassium and is relatively low in sugar.
 However, because the acids in the fruit, those with kidney stones or kidney disease should avoid it.
-Because of its unique shape, people use the starfruit as a garnish or as a decorative side and is a must-have on any tropical fruit list.
+Because of its unique shape, people use the starfruit as a garnish or as a decorative side.
+It’s a must-have on any tropical fruit list.

 While red in color, it’s really not an apple nor does it look like one.
 Unlike regular apples, it does not have a crunchy feel when you bite into it.
 Instead, it has a softer but still very succulent sweet taste.
 Mountain apples are from the syzygium family of flowering trees and the Hawaiian name of this fruit is ōhiʻa ʻai.
 Historians refer to the mountain apple as a canoe plant as the Polynesians originally brought it to Hawaii by canoe.